tristanapgar/BowlingGame/README.md

 1. Go to lib folder and Download BowlingApplication.jar

+2. Go to terminal and Run cd *YOUR DIRECTORY WITH JAR* (probably downloads)

+3. Run ls to make sure BowlingApplication.jar is in current directory

-2. Go to terminal and run (with java installed) java -jar BowlingApplication.jar
+4. Run (with java installed on device) java -jar BowlingApplication.jar

 PROJECT INCLUDES: